Consuelo Montagu, Duchess of Manchester: Life and activities

 The Duchess was a celebrated society figure, belonging to the intimate circle of Edward VII of the United Kingdom, formerly the Prince of Wales.
 Shortly before her death, she entertained King Edward and Nicholas II, the Tsar of Russia, while the Tsar was on a visit to England.

+During her marriage, she engaged in charitable causes.
+Poverty was a cause that concerned her, and she was also interested in education and health.

 Upon her brother's death in 1901, he left her $2 million ($60 million in 2018 rate).

 Marriage and issue

-In the autumn of 1875, she met George Montagu, Viscount Mandeville (1853–1892), at her father's country home in Morristown, New Jersey.
-On 22 May 1876, at Grace Church, Manhattan, New York, New York County, New York, she married Viscount Mandeville.
+In the autumn of 1875, she met George Montagu, Viscount Mandeville, at her father's country home in Morristown, New Jersey.
+On 22 May 1876, at Grace Church, Manhattan, she married Viscount Mandeville.
 Her dowry was $6 million (in 2018 rate).
-After their marriage, they settled on the Duke of Manchester's estate centered on Tandragee Castle in County Armagh in Ulster, Ireland.
+After their marriage, they settled on Montagu's Irish estate, centered on Tandragee Castle in County Armagh.

 They had one son and twin daughters: